AravindhVishnu/Create-Copy-Delete-Folder-APIs/README.md

 # Create-Copy-Delete
 This repository contains Windows file system C++ APIs and an example console application.

-The implementation is based on std::wstring and WCHAR which are used to access and create files with unicode characters.
+Description: Includes APIs to create, delete, copy and move files and folders.
+Folders are copied, moved and deleted recursively.
+The implementation is based on std::wstring and WCHAR which are needed to access and create files with all unicode characters.

+Tools: Visual Studio 2022

-Tested only on Windows 10.
+Note: Tested only on Windows 10